Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - *Country*
-  Select the appropriate country in the drop-down list to apply the correct tax rate to the price.
+  Click the drop-down list and select the appropriate country to apply the correct tax rate to the price.
 All available countries are displayed in the list.

 - *Mapping mode*
-  Select the appropriate mapping mode for the source price attributes.
-The following modes are available:
+  Click the drop-down list and select the appropriate mapping mode for the source price attributes.
+The following options are available:
-    - **Consider all prices**: All prices in the PIM price field attribute are mapped to the destination attribute.
+    - **Consider all prices**
+      All prices in the PIM price field attribute are mapped to the destination attribute.
-    - **Consider only promotions**: Only the promotion prices in the PIM price field attribute are mapped to the destination attribute.
+    - **Consider only promotions**
+      Only the promotion prices in the PIM price field attribute are mapped to the destination attribute.
+    - **Ignore promotions**
-    - **Ignore promotions**: All prices beside the promotion prices in the PIM price field attribute are mapped to the destination attribute.
+      All prices beside the promotion prices in the PIM price field attribute are mapped to the destination attribute.

-## Stock-To-Integer
+## Stock to integer

 ![Stock to integer](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/StockToInteger.png "[Stock to integer]")

-This extension is used map a stock attribute to an absolute number.
+This extension is used to map a stock attribute to an absolute number.
 The stock attribute is Actindo specific and therefore needs a special extension for mapping.
 This extension is mainly used to map the stock from Actindo to another system.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|